munificent/craftinginterpreters/book/functions.md

 </aside>

-But when it comes to making your language actually useful for doing useful stuff, the native functions your implementation provides are vital.
+But when it comes to making your language actually good at doing useful stuff, the native functions your implementation provides are key.
 They provide access to the fundamental services that all programs are defined in terms of.
 If you don't provide native functions to access the file system, a user's going to have a hell of a time writing a program that reads and <span name="print">displays</span> a file.

 <aside name="print">

 A classic native function almost every language provides is one to print text to stdout.
-We could have made our print statement a native function instead, but then the last several chapters would have been a slog with no way to tell if our code is doing anything useful.
+We could have made our print *statement* a print *function* instead, but then the last several chapters would have been a slog with no way to tell if our in-progress interpreter is working.

 </aside>